hyperledger/bevel/platforms/r3-corda-ent/configuration/roles/setup/node/README.md

 ---

-#### 7. Save TLS certificates for orderers to Vault
+#### 7. Save TLS certificates for network services to Vault
-This task will save the TLS certificates for the orderers to the Vault by calling the `setup/tlscerts` role.
-This will be called for each of the orderers in the network.
+This task will save the TLS certificates for the network services to the Vault by calling the `setup/tlscerts` role.
+This will be called for each of the network services in the network.

 ---